 How do I get there and where do I park?

 The Jack Stephens Center is accessible off 28th Street via Fair Park Boulevard or University Avenue.

 Guests are encouraged to park in the Lots 13, 14, and 15.
 Lot 13 is closest, and there should be plenty of parking.
 However, all interior campus parking lots will be open during commencement, including the parking deck and Lot 8.
 For more information on the location of these lots, please refer to the Campus Map.

-The best time for guests to arrive is 6 p.m.
-Other ceremonies will be concluding, and traffic will be congested.
+PLEASE DO NOT ARRIVE BEFORE 5:30.
+The best time for guests to arrive is 6 p.m., as other ceremonies will have concluded.
 Seating will not be an issue for the law school graduation.

 What time do I need to arrive for the ceremony?

 Graduates need to arrive at Fisher Court no later than 6 p.m.

 How many guests may I have at the ceremony?

 We do not limit the number of guests per graduate.
 Seating is first-come, first-served.
 Seating areas for guests will be clearly designated.